Bladder Weakness Causes and Treatments

-Bladder weakness – or urinary incontinence – affects around 50 million people in the developed world at some point or other.
+Bladder weakness – or urinary incontinence – affects around 50 million people in the developed world at some point or other (i).
 In fact, according to the NHS, between three and six million people in this country have some degree of incontinence problems.

-The two most common types of urinary incontinence that affect nine out of every 10 cases are called stress incontinence and urge incontinence:
+Two most common types of urinary incontinence are called stress incontinence and urge incontinence:

-Triggered by exercise, coughing, sneezing and laughing, this is the most common type of incontinence in women.
+Triggered by exercise, coughing, sneezing and laughing, this is the most common type of incontinence in women (vi).
 Stress incontinence can happen when your pelvic floor muscles and/or your urethra – the tube that carries urine out of your body from your bladder – become weakened or damaged.

 If you experience a sudden and intense urge to pass urine or if you need to urinate frequently, including during the night, you may have urge incontinence.
 This can be caused by the muscles in the walls of your bladder – called the detrusor muscles – contracting more often than normal.